-Commerce Preliminarily Finds Unfair Dumping of Glycine from Japan and the Republic of Korea
+Commerce Finds Unfair Dumping of Glycine from Japan and the Republic of Korea

-- On September 7, the Department of Commerce announced its affirmative preliminary determinations in the antidumping duty investigations on imports of glycine from Japan and the Republic of Korea (Korea).
-Dumping occurs when a foreign company sells a product in the United States at less than fair value. - Commerce preliminarily determined that producers/exporters of glycine from Japan and Korea have sold glycine in the United States at 165.35 to 280.57 percent and 138.60 to 138.83 percent less than fair value, respectively.
-The preliminary margins for all mandatory respondents are based on total adverse facts available because respondents failed to fully cooperate. - As a result of these preliminary determinations, Commerce will instruct U.S. Customs and Border Protection to suspend liquidation of entries of subject merchandise and to collect a cash deposit or bond based on the preliminary rates. - GEO Specialty Chemicals, Inc., (IN), is the petitioner for these investigations. - Glycine is used as a sweetener/taste enhancer, buffering agent, reabsorbable amino acid, chemical intermediate, metal complexing agent, dietary supplement, and is used in certain pharmaceuticals. - The scope of these investigations covers glycine in any form and purity level.
+- On November 21, the Department of Commerce announced its affirmative final determinations in the antidumping duty investigations on imports of glycine from Japan and the Republic of Korea (Korea).
+Dumping occurs when a foreign company sells a product in the United States at less than fair value. - Commerce determined that producers/exporters of glycine from Japan and Korea sold glycine in the United States at 165.34 to 280.57 percent, and 138.60 to 138.83 percent less than fair value, respectively.
+The final margins for all mandatory respondents in both countries are based on total adverse facts available because all respondents failed to fully cooperate. - Commerce determined that critical circumstances exist with respect to all imports of glycine from Japan. - As a result of these determinations, Commerce will instruct U.S. Customs and Border Protection to collect a cash deposit or bond based on the final rates. - GEO Specialty Chemicals, Inc. (IN), is the petitioner for these investigations. - Glycine is used as a sweetener/taste enhancer, buffering agent, reabsorbable amino acid, chemical intermediate, metal complexing agent, dietary supplement, and is used in certain pharmaceuticals. - The scope of these investigations covers glycine in any form and purity level.
 Although glycine blended with other materials is excluded, glycine to which relatively small quantities of other materials have been added is covered by the scope.
 Glycine is classified under subheading 2922.49.4020 of the Harmonized Tariff Schedule of the United States (HTSUS). - These investigations also cover precursors of dried crystalline glycine including, but not limited to, glycine slurry and sodium glycinate.
 Glycine slurry is classified under HTSUS subheading 2922.49.4020, and sodium glycinate is classified under subheading 2922.49.8000.
-While HTSUS subheadings are provided for convenience and customs purposes, our written description of the scope of these investigations is dispositive. - From 2005 to 2006, imports of glycine from Japan increased 27.5 percent by volume and were valued at an estimated \$3.1 million in 2006 and imports from Korea increased 13.3 percent by volume and were valued at an estimated \$1.2 million in 2006.
+While HTSUS subheadings are provided for convenience and customs purposes, our written description of the scope of these investigations is dispositive. - From 2005 to 2006, imports of glycine from Japan and Korea increased 27.5 percent and 13.3 percent by volume, respectively.
+In 2006, imports of glycine from Japan were valued at an estimated \$3.1 million, and imports from Korea were valued at an estimated \$1.2 million.